MathStuff/Matrices/README.md

 C.find(element,indexStart) #Returns a list of the element's indeces as tuples.
 Returns None if element not in matrix

-C.mean(n) #Returns the nth column's average, give None as argument to get the all columns' averages
+C.mean(n,asDict) #Returns the nth column's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
+If n is given and asDict is False, returns a number.

-C.ranged(n) #Returns the nth column's range, give None as argument to get the all columns' ranges
+C.ranged(n,asDict) #Returns the nth column's range, give None as argument to get the all columns' ranges; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
+If n is given and asDict is False, returns a number.

 C.median(n) #Returns the nth column's median, give None to get all columns' medians